krakend/krakend-documentation/endpoints/parameter-forwarding.md

             ]
     }

-And the backend receives:
+With `http://krakend/v3/iOS/foo?limit=10&evil=here` the backend receives:

-    /foo?channel=iOS&limit=10

-No `evil` here!
-So, remember to set always the `querystring_params` if you intend to inject variables as parameters.
+    /foo?limit=10

+No mandatory `channel` here!
+Because the optional parameter `limit` has been declared.

+On the other hand, `http://krakend/v3/iOS/foo?evil=here` produces:

+	 /foo?channel=foo

+No optional parameter has been passed, so the mandatory one is used.

 Read the [`/__debug/` endpoint](/docs/endpoints/debug-endpoint) to understand how to test query string parameters.